shumengliu/blog/data/blog/goals-2023.md

 # TODO finish this post

-# Goals of 2023
+# Goals for 2023

-- Have a job
+- Get a job
 - Have a girlfriend
 - Read 23 books
 - Learn to ride a bicycle